Damianita: Diminutive Flowering Shrub

 Temperature

-Damianita should ideally be grown in USDA Hardiness Zones 7 – 11.
-It’s a tough Chihuahuan Desert native that tolerates desert heat but struggles in temperatures over 110℉.
+Damianita should ideally be grown in USDA Hardiness Zones 7 to 11.
+It’s a tough native that thrives in desert heat, but struggles when the temperature exceeds 110℉.
 It’s cold-hardy down to 0℉.

 Sun Exposure